smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-apis.md

 ##### Proxy Replacement

-The hopes is that after the manager API is in place, old proxy classes deprecated, a new, simpler, private version of the proxy can be created.
-This proposal does not intend to flush out those details, but the idea is mentioned here to understand the goal of introducing this large change.
+The hopes is that after the manager API is in place and old proxy classes are deprecated, a new, simpler, private version of the proxy can be created.
+This proposal does not intend to flesh out those details, but the idea is mentioned here to understand the goal of introducing this large change.

 ## Potential Downsides